-Root paste of apamarg is used to cure urticarial, itching and various skin disorders and few drops of apamarg oil are used to relieve ear pain.
+Root paste of Apamarg is used to cure urticaria, itching and various skin disorders and few drops of Apamarg oil are used to relieve ear pain.

 Apamarga should be used with great care as it's over dosage can induce vomiting and nausea.